-What’s the point of the song?
+What’s the point of your song?

 More specifically, I break it into three questions:

-What’s the emotional journey?
+- What’s the emotional journey in your song?

 I will explain each question in more detail and use two of my songs, Emoji Girl and Exotic Bean, as musical examples.

 Humans are captivated by stories.
 We love to organize events into beginning, middle and end.
 Stories have been around as long as humans gathered together, since fire was invented if not before….

 - make sense of the world, through myths.

 - our friends and family about our day and our lives.